 When you’re on holiday, you can sometimes feel a bit guilty for eating too much and not working out.
 But just because you’re away from the gym, that doesn’t mean you can’t do a little exercise in the sun!

-Here are a few exercises you can try to work off that last sangria!
+Here are a few exercises you can try to work off that lockdown bod!

 The fantastic weather at most beach holiday destinations make them the perfect opportunity to rent a bike and go for a cycle.